DigitalH2O/dh2o-atlantis/README.md

 ```

 ### Sass Variables
-In our style guide we use get-sass-vars-loader to pull in a scss and parse variables from it.
-You can view usage here at [get-sass-vars-loader](https://github.com/brianvoe/get-sass-vars-loader)
+In our style guide we use sass-extract-loader to pull in a scss and parse variables from it.
+You can view usage here at [sass-extract-loader](https://github.com/jgranstrom/sass-extract-loader)